rutwickjain-zz/devops-opsworks-sample/README.md

-# devopstest
+# devops-opsworks-sample
-This is a test repository with sample workflow demonstrating the integration of AWS CloudFormation, OpsWorks and VPC.
+This is a sample repository with sample workflow demonstrating the integration of AWS CloudFormation, OpsWorks and VPC.